Netanyahu rival Benny Gantz to meet US leaders

 US priorities in the region have increasingly been hindered by Netanyahu’s majority ultranationalist cabinet.
 Gantz’s party, which joined the government in October as the war cabinet was established, presents a counterweight that appears more closely aligned to Washington’s position, although it continues to support Israel with military supplies.

-The US has been busy throughout, trying to push a truce, and Israel and Hamas are currently negotiating a possible new deal for a pause in fighting and the release of hostages.
+The US has been busy throughout, trying to push a truce, and Israel and Hamas are currently negotiating a possible new deal for a pause in fighting and the release of captives.
 It has also urged Netanyahu to avert a planned assault on the southern Gaza city of Rafah and to open the way for increased food and medical supplies.

-In what is seen as a rare public rebuke for its ally, Harris called in a statement on Sunday for an “immediate ceasefire” in Gaza and repeated the call for more aid to be allowed into the besieged enclave.
+In what is seen as a rare public rebuke for its ally, Harris called in a statement on Sunday for an “immediate” pause in the fighting in Gaza and repeated the call for more aid to be allowed into the besieged enclave.

 What we are seeing every day in Gaza is devastating, and our common humanity compels us to act.